 Before you start, you need a well-thought-out localization strategy — one that ties your localization initiatives to your overall business goals.

-Why is a localization strategy important?
+Leverage a cohesive localization strategy

 To maximize your return on investment (ROI) on localization, it’s important to have a localization strategy to guide you through the process.